microsoft/unilm/dit/text_detection/README.md

 **FUNSD**

-Flower [these steps](https://mmocr.readthedocs.io/en/latest/datasets/det.html#funsd) to download and process the dataset.
+Follow [these steps](https://mmocr.readthedocs.io/en/latest/datasets/det.html#funsd) to download and process the dataset.

 The resulting directory structure looks like the following:
 ```